Animate a pan through a scene

 Convert to a fisheye lens

-The fisheye effect is an artistic tool for your timelapse videos.
-This is not a simple "bubble distortion," but a perspective conversion that accurately simulates a fisheye lens.
-Panning and zooming are physically correct showing the depth of your scene.
+The fisheye effect is an artistic tool for your timelapse videos, simulating a fisheye perspective.
 Non-fisheye photos can be converted to fisheye (or vice versa).
-You can even construct imaginary lenses such as a "50mm fisheye lens" to view your scene with.
 This perspective bends horizons, magnifies the center, and spans an ultra-wide field of view.
 Used tastefully, it can add that extra "wow" factor to your time lapse videos.

 Animate Stitched Panoramas